DavidAnson/markdownlint/doc/CustomRules.md

     - `lines` is an `Array` of `String` values corresponding to the lines of the input file/string.
     - `frontMatterLines` is an `Array` of `String` values corresponding to any front matter (not present in `lines`).
     - `config` is an `Object` corresponding to the rule's entry in `options.config` (if present).
-  - `onError` is a function that takes a single `Object` parameter with one required and three optional properties:
+  - `onError` is a function that takes a single `Object` parameter with one required and four optional properties:
     - `lineNumber` is a required `Number` specifying the 1-based line number of the error.
     - `details` is an optional `String` with information about what caused the error.
     - `context` is an optional `String` with relevant text surrounding the error location.